When the work cannot be shared immediately due to pending publication or a patent application, authors may set an embargo for up to 2 years.

-Students must discuss and obtain prior approval from their supervisors by filling in the request form before placing an embargo or seeking a submission exemption for their theses and FYPs.
+Students must consult their supervisors and obtain prior approval by completing the request form before placing an embargo or seeking an exemption for their theses and FYPs.

 (a) Go to this link (or you can go to Student ServiceNow Portal > Request for Services > Library Services > Request for Embargo or Exemption of Thesis/FYP in DR-NTU).

 (b) Fill in the request form and submit.
 Your supervisor will receive an email notification to approve/reject the request.
-Alert your supervisor to approve in Staff ServiceNow portal.
+Alert your supervisor to approve in ServiceNow.

 (c) Once your supervisor approves the request, the Library will process your request within 3 working days.
 You can check the progress of your request at Student ServiceNow portal.